Photo Booths and Photo Booth Photographs

 These early machines produced tintypes.
 The first machine to use a negative and positive process was invented by the German, Carl Sasse, in 1896.

-What we would now recognise as a photo booth was developed by Anatol Josepho, a Russian immigrant in the USA, His first photo booth appeared in 1925 on Broadway in New York City.
+The apparatus which we would recognise today as a fully automatic photo booth was developed by Anatol Josepho, a Russian immigrant in the USA.
+His first photo booth appeared in 1925 on Broadway in New York City.
 For 25 cents, the booth took, developed and printed 8 photos, a process taking roughly ten minutes.
 In the first six months after the first booth was erected, it was used by 280,000 people.
 The Photomaton Company was created to distribute these booths nationwide in the US.
 In 1927 Josepho was paid one million US dollars, plus future royalties, by the company for his invention.

 In 1928 Josepho sold the European rights for the Photomaton to an English/French consortium and the Photomaton was introduced into Europe.
 A Photomaton Parent Company was established in the UK, taking up swanky headquarters in Regent Street.
 The Illustrated London News of 25 Feb 1928 reported excitedly on what was to become a new phenomenon in the UK: